 - 1. With a $^{1}/{16}$ -inch bit, drill a mesh of holes in the bottom of the bucket.
 (Figure 2b) - 2.
 Fill the bucket with 2.5 gallons of sand. - 3.
-Fill the graduated bucket with deionized water. - 4.
-Pour five gallons of deionized water in the top of the meshed bucket. - 5.
-Wait until the water finishes draining (~ 5 minutes). - 6.
-Pour 1 gallon of deionized water into the sand-filled bucket and allow to drain. - 7.
-Collect 10 ml of the residual rinsed water draining from the bottom of the sand-filled bucket and measure its conductivity with a conductivity meter calibrated according to manufacturer's instructions.
+Fill the graduated bucket with deionized or distilled water (5 gallons) as available. - 4.
+Pour the five gallons of deionized or distilled water into the top of the meshed bucket. - 5.
+Wait until the water finishes draining (~ 5 minutes).

-8. The conductivity of the last rinse outflow should be less than 0.1 mS/cm.
-If the conductivity of the out flowing water is greater than 0.1 mS/cm, add an additional one gallon of deionized water to the system until the outflow is below the threshold.
+- 6. Pour 1 gallon of distilled water into the sand-filled bucket and allow to drain. - 7.
+Collect 10 ml of the residual rinsed water draining from the bottom of the sand-filled bucket and measure its conductivity with a conductivity meter calibrated according to manufacturer's instructions. - 8.
+The conductivity of the last rinse outflow should be less than 0.1 mS/cm.
+If the conductivity of the out flowing water is greater than 0.1 mS/cm, add an additional one gallon of distilled water to the system until the outflow is below the threshold.
+Assign a number to the bucket containing the washed sand.
+Record the conductivity of the rinse water in the scientific notebook along with the number of the washed sand bucket.